Cyber Monday: United States

-In 2006, comScore reported that online spending on Cyber Monday jumped 25% to $608 million, 21% to $733 million in 2007, and 15% to $846 million in 2008.

-In 2009, comScore reported that online spending increased five percent on Cyber Monday to $887 million and that more than half of dollars spent online at US Web sites originated from work computers (52.7 percent), representing a gain of 2.3 percentage points from last year.
-Buying from home comprised the majority of the remaining share (41.6 percent) while buying from international locations accounted for 5.8 percent.
-According to comScore chairman Gian Fulgoni, "comScore data have shown that Cyber Monday online sales have always been driven by considerable buying activity from work locations.
+In 2009, comScore reported that online spending increased by 5% on Cyber Monday to $887 million, and that more than half of dollars spent online at US websites originated from work computers (52.7%), representing a gain of 2.3% from the previous year.
+Buying from home comprised the majority of the remaining share (41.6%) while buying from international locations accounted for 5.8%.
+According to comScore chairman Gian Fulgoni:comScore data have shown that Cyber Monday online sales have always been driven by considerable buying activity from work locations.
 That pattern hasn't changed.
 After returning from the long Thanksgiving weekend with a lot of holiday shopping still ahead of them, many consumers tend to continue their holiday shopping from work.
-Whether to take advantage of the extensive Cyber Monday deals offered by retailers or to buy gifts away from the prying eyes of family members, this day has become an annual ritual for America's online holiday shoppers."
+Whether to take advantage of the extensive Cyber Monday deals offered by retailers or to buy gifts away from the prying eyes of family members, this day has become an annual ritual for America's online holiday shoppers.In 2014, the average planned expenditure was $361 per person.
+46% of people expected to pay with credit cards and 43% expected to pay with debit cards.

-In 2010, comScore reported the first-ever $1 billion online shopping day ($1028M), an increase of 16 percent over 2009.
-In 2011, comScore reported that Cyber Week saw US consumers spend over $6 billion online from November 28 to December 2.
-In 2012, comScore reported that Cyber Monday saw a 16% increase in sales from 2011, totaling $1.5 billion.
-In 2013, Cyber Monday sales continued their growth and recorded their highest grossing day ever at $2.29 billion.

-In 2014, the average planned expenditure was $361 per person.
-46 percent of people expected to pay with credit cards and 43 percent expected to pay with debit cards.
 Sales were up 8.1%, according to IBM Digital Analytics.
-The average order was $131.66, flat with the preceding year, though the number of transactions was up and people were buying more items on average per order.
+The average order was $131.66, flat with the preceding year, though the number of transactions increased and people were buying more items on average per order.

-In 2016, according to Adobe Digital Insights, Cyber Monday hit a new record with $3.45 billion, and was the first time that online sales in one single day surpassed $3 billion.
-The numbers went up 12.1% from the previous year.

 In 2018, according to Adobe Analytics, Cyber Monday hit a record $7.9 billion of online spending, which was a 19.3% increase from a year previous.

-In 2019, according to Adobe Analytics, Cyber Monday mobile transactions totaled $3.1 billion with total online sales reaching a record $9.4 billion.
+In 2019, Cyber Monday mobile transactions totaled $3.1 billion, with total online sales reaching a record $9.4 billion.